-Evaluator Guidelines for VISIT Evaluation for Dogs
+Visit Evaluator Guidelines for VISIT Evaluation for Dogs

-- ▼ This evaluation is to be filled out by a Visit Captain or an experienced Love on a Leash® therapy member.
-If there are no Love on a Leash® teams in your area, an experienced facility employee (i.e. Recreational Therapist or Activities Director, etc.) may substitute as an evaluator who agrees to supervise you for your 10 visit hours.
-You must first contact Love on a Leash® for pre-approval in writing or email of a substitute supervisor at info@loveonaleash.org.
-The completed substitute form and pre-approval email must be included with your application packet for processing.
-Whenever possible, however, a team in training must pair up with a certified Love on a Leash® team for their supervised visits. - ◆ All parts of the evaluation must be performed with the dog on a 4-foot leash.
-If the dog shows aggression towards any person or dog, the evaluation must be stopped and the dog disqualified.
-The handler may talk to the dog and encourage them, but no treats or other incentives may be used during the evaluation.
-Additionally, no prong, pinch or electronic collars, of any kind, may be used. - ▼ The recommended ratio of Love on a Leash® supervisors to teams in training is 1 supervisor per 1 team in training, or 1 supervisor per 2 teams in training (without the supervisor's pet present).
-Non-Love on a Leash substitute supervisors may only supervise 1 team in training per hour. - Certified members may not evaluate/supervise their own pets with a candidate for membership, nor pets they share a home with, nor pets they may become certified with.
-Family members may not evaluate/supervise another family member for certification. - ♥ Supervised visits may not occur at the handler's place of employment or places they are regularly associated with. - ▼ The Love on a Leash® Visit Evaluation is intended to evaluate the team and the amount of control the handler has in various situations.
-These guidelines are meant to give the evaluator objective criteria and to make the evaluation as consistent as possible in all parts of the country. - Hardware stores, pet stores, malls, fairs, festivals, social events, community walks, public events, or similar are unacceptable visits for teams in training.
+- This evaluation is to be filled out by a Visit Captain, or an experienced Love on a Leash® therapy member.
+If there are no Love on a Leash® teams in your area, an experienced facility employee (i.e. Recreational Therapist or Activities Director, etc.) may substitute as an evaluator who agrees to supervise you for the minimum 10 visit hours.
+You must first contact Love on a Leash® by email to request pre-approval of a substitute supervisor at info@loveonaleash.org.
+A completed APPROVED substitute form must be included with your application packet for processing.
+Whenever possible, however, a team in training must pair up with a certified Love on a Leash® team for their supervised visits.
+If you do not seek pre-approval for a substitute, your application packet will be rejected. - All parts of the evaluation must be performed with the dog on a 4-foot leash.
+Tied, looped, stretchable, or retractable leashes are not permitted.
+Additionally, no prong, pinch or electronic collars of any kind, may be used. - The handler may talk to the dog and encourage them, but no treats, calming or anxiety meds, or other incentives may be used during the supervised visit. - Certified members may not evaluate/supervise their own pets with a candidate for membership, nor pets they share a home with, nor pets they may become certified with.
+Family members may not evaluate/supervise another family member for certification. - Supervised visits may not occur at the handler's place of employment or places they are regularly associated with. - Hardware stores, pet stores, malls, fairs, festivals, social events, community walks, public events, or similar are unacceptable supervised visits for teams in training. - If the dog shows any aggression towards or injures any person or dog, the evaluation must stop and an Incident Report must be filed with National Love on a Leash®. - The recommended ratio of Love on a Leash® supervisors to teams in training is 1 supervisor per 1 team in training, or 1 supervisor per 2 teams in training (without the supervisor's pet present).
+Non-Love on a Leash® substitute supervisors may only supervise 1 team in training per hour. - The Love on a Leash® Visit Evaluation is to evaluate the team and the amount of control the handler has in various situations.
+These guidelines are meant to give the evaluator objective criteria and to make the evaluation as consistent as possible in all parts of the country.